 - Does your site perform regular backups?
 Can it be restored in less than 24 hours?

-2. On-Page SEO Audit
+2. Review On-Page SEO Efforts.

 Many people consider on-page SEO the fun part of a website audit because it’s the part you truly have the most control over.
 When it comes to the technology it uses and endorses, an enterprise can take months to make big changes – but on-page SEO can be radically improved in as little as one day.

 On-page SEO consists of all those factors on your own site that influence your search placement.
-Experts have estimated about 200 Google ranking factors, some of which are unproven ... so we’ll hone in on those known to make the biggest impact in a website audit.
+Experts have estimated about 200 Google ranking factors, some of which are unproven... so we’ll hone in on those known to make the biggest impact in a website audit.

-On-Page SEO Audit Steps
+On-Page SEO Audit Checklist

 - Does every page on your site have a keyword-optimized title tag and a meta description?